Trailing zero

-In mathematics, trailing zeros are a sequence of 0 in the decimal representation (or more generally, in any positional representation) of a number, after which no other digits follow.

-Trailing zeros to the right of a decimal point, as in 12.3400, do not affect the value of a number and may be omitted if all that is of interest is its numerical value.
-This is true even if the zeros recur infinitely.
-For example, in pharmacy, trailing zeros are omitted from dose values to prevent misreading.
-However, trailing zeros may be useful for indicating the number of significant figures, for example in a measurement.
-In such a context, "simplifying" a number by removing trailing zeros would be incorrect.
+A trailing zero is any 0 digit that comes after the last nonzero digit in a number string in positional notation.
+For digits before the decimal point, the trailing zeros between the decimal point and the last nonzero digit are necessary for conveying the magnitude of a number and cannot be omitted (ex.
+100), while leading zeros – zeros occurring before the decimal point and before the first nonzero digit – can be omitted without changing the meaning (ex.
+001).
+Any zeros appearing to the right of the last non-zero digit after the decimal point do not affect its value (ex.
+0.100).
+Thus, decimal notation often does not use trailing zeros that come after the decimal point.
+However, trailing zeros that come after the decimal point may be used to indicate the number of significant figures, for example in a measurement, and in that context, "simplifying" a number by removing trailing zeros would be incorrect.

 The number of trailing zeros in a non-zero base-b integer n equals the exponent of the highest power of b that divides n.
 For example, 14000 has three trailing zeros and is therefore divisible by 1000 = 103, but not by 104.
 This property is useful when looking for small factors in integer factorization.
 Some computer architectures have a count trailing zeros operation in their instruction set for efficiently determining the number of trailing zero bits in a machine word.

+In pharmacy, trailing zeros are omitted from dose values to prevent misreading.